 Student Legal Advice Centre and Pro Bono work

 Our Student Legal Advice Centre enables you to build your skills in clinical legal practice by offering free advice and assistance to members of the public.
-It reaches out to individuals who might otherwise be unable to access such services due to financial constraints.
+You have the opportunity to experience real-world learning.
+Volunteering in the Centre provides you the opportunity to develop transferrable skills that will assist you in gaining the skills required once you graduate – and not limited to a career as a solicitor.

 Our teaching team includes barristers, solicitors, criminal psychologists, sociologists and experienced police officers.
 Several are still actively engaged with practice, which helps you keep up to date with contemporary issues in justice.
 Our teaching is also enriched by research covering some of the most pressing issues confronting society today, from slavery to digital privacy.

-The LLB (Hons) is supported by visiting professors and guest lecturers who are leading authorities in their fields, including a deputy district judge and a coroner.
+The LLB (Hons) is supported by visiting professors and guest lecturers who are leading authorities in their fields.
 Our celebrated Public Lecture Series also brings influential figures to the University to shed new light on the legal system.

 Law students are based on the Derby Campus at One Friar Gate Square.
-It includes a mock court room, replica custody suite (expected completion November 2019) and social learning hubs where you can develop your skills and familiarise yourself with the type of environments you’ll encounter in real-life legal situations.
+It includes a mock court room, replica custody suite and social learning hubs where you can develop your skills and familiarise yourself with the type of environments you’ll encounter in real-life legal situations.

 We offer you the opportunity to spend time studying abroad thanks to our extensive network of global associates, including universities in Pisa, Naples, Paris, The Hague and Brno in the Czech Republic.
 These not only ensure our curriculum is truly international but also pave the way for exchange opportunities.